FlandiaYingman/arkwaifu/README.md

 # TODOs V1 #

+- [ ] Beautify the frontend.
+- [ ] List assets which aren't included in AVGs. e.g., assets appeared in mode *Integrated Strategies*.
+- [x] Use cache to speed up website (backend).
+- [ ] Use cache to speed up website (frontend).
+- [ ] Pull only differences every update loop.
+- [ ] Rewrite controller interface.
 - [ ] <del>Advertise ArkWaifu on Bilibili or somewhere...</del>
 - [ ] <del>Create a statistic module to show how many times the website is requested.</del>
 - [ ] //...